semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The `processing` property can have two values:

-- `serialized` the pipelines in the queue will be queued and executed one by one in ascending order, according to creation time.
+- `serialized`: the pipelines in the queue will be queued and executed one by one in ascending order, according to creation time.
 This is the default
 - `parallel`: all pipelines in the queue will be executed as soon as they are created and there will be no queuing.

-### conditional {#conditional-in-queue}
+### Conditional assignment {#conditional-in-queue}

 In this option you define an array of items with queue configurations as a sub-property of the `queue` property.
-Each array item can have the same properties, i.e. `name`, `scope`, and `processing`, as in [direct queue configuration](#direct-queue-configuration).
+Each array item can have the same properties, i.e. `name`, `scope`, and `processing`, as in [direct assignment](#direct-in-queue).

 In addition, you need to supply a `when` property using the [Conditions DSL](./conditions-dsl).
 When the `queue` configuration is evaluated in this approach, the `when` conditions from the items in the array are evaluated one by one starting with the first item in the array.